 That was easy, right?
 And yet it's such a great feature to have, because now your app can talk to users even when it isn't running.
 You want to show a step count for how far they've walked?
 Use a notification.
 You want to trigger an alert because it's their turn to play in a game?
 Use a notification.
 You want to send them marketing messages to make them buy more stuff?
 Actually, just don't do that, you bad person.

-We’ve only scratched the surface of what notifications can do, but if you’d like to explore more advanced topics – such as attaching pictures or letting the user type responses rather than tapping buttons – see my book Practical iOS 10.
+We’ve only scratched the surface of what notifications can do, but if you’d like to explore more advanced topics – such as attaching pictures or letting the user type responses rather than tapping buttons – see my book Advanced iOS: Volume One.

 We’ll be coming back to notifications again in project 33, where CloudKit is used to create and deliver remote notifications when server data has changed.